htw-imi-showtime/showtime-website/content/ws20/master/m4-gefahr-erkannt-gefahr-gebannt/tech-stack.md

 {{</section>}}

 {{<section title="Communication">}}
-Starting off with **Slack** we quickly changed to **Discord** as our primarly mean of internal communication channel, due to overall accesability and comfort.
+Starting off with **Slack** we quickly changed to **Discord** as our primarly internal communication channel, due to overall accesability and comfort.

 Calls with the project partners or weekly catch up meetings with the project supervisors were held via **Zoom**.
 {{</section>}}